cosmos/sdk-tutorials/voter/index.md

 ## Add a Poll Transaction

-The voter app doesn't do anything yet, so the next step is to add some transaction types.
+The voter app doesn't do anything yet, so the next step is to add some types.
+Adding types generates files that implement create, read, update, and delete (CRUD) functionality for a custom new type.

 The voting applications has two types of entities: polls and votes.

-1. Add the poll type
+### 1 Add the poll type

 A poll type has a `title` and a list of `options`.